Sleep Disorders

 • TFTs

-• Iron studies (if restless legs are suspected)
+• Iron studies (suspected restless legs or fatigue)

 Interim/GP management